 - Students are also prohibited from accessing the residence halls prior to the official published date for Hall Opening, after the date for Hall Closing, or during break periods (Fall, Winter, and Spring) without specific authorization.

 - Students are prohibited from entering restricted access areas in non-emergency situations without prior permission from a University staff member.
 Restricted access areas may include, but are not limited to: front desk areas, offices, any/all entrance way overhangs, residence hall roofs, Roskie Hall 2nd floor ledge, Roskie Hall and Headwaters Complex basements, storage rooms and Quads’ fire escapes.

-- Under no circumstances are students to sit on windowsills, climb out of windows, or be on exterior window ledges.
-Students also are not permitted to climb on residence hall buildings, ledges, or roofs.
+- Under no circumstances are students to sit on windowsills, climb/lean out of windows, or be on exterior window ledges.
+Students also are not permitted to climb on residence hall buildings, handrails, ledges, or roofs.

 - Students are prohibited from throwing any object out of room windows, or the window of any public area or lounge in the building.

 - Students are prohibited from removing window screens, whether in a residence hall room or public area.
-Removal of the window screen is a safety violation and a charge will be assessed for its replacement.
+Removal of the window screen is a safety violation, and a charge will be assessed for its replacement/maintenance.
 Disciplinary action may be taken.
 Report any lost, damaged, or stolen screens immediately to your hall’s community desk, Resident Advisor, or Community Director.

 Keys and Room Access

 - Students living in the residence halls receive up to three keys: a room key, mailbox